-CE-Creates merges with Hatch & Boost in MENA’s first venture-builder merger
+CE-Creates merges with hatch & boost in MENA’s first venture-builder merger

 PHOTO

-The partnership, operating under the new name hatch & boost Ventures, will see the acceleration and growth of seven portfolio start-ups this year, which span across agritech, sustainable mobility, femtech, foodtech, fintech, among other sectors.
-The merged portfolio currently includes, World of Farming, a foddertech solutions provider; ION, a sustainable transportation provider; BreakBread, a supperclub digital platform; Kava and Chai, a specialty coffeehouse; RE:, a feminine care platform; TipiT, a digital token tipping application; and Shamal, a high-tech workwear brand.
-Driven by sustainable and social impact, hatch & boost Ventures will be working to further establish and scale up to five new start-ups per year.
+The partnership, operating under the new name hatch & boost Ventures, will see the acceleration and growth of seven portfolio startups this year, which span across agritech, sustainable mobility, femtech, foodtech, fintech, among other sectors.

-“A powerful way to address the socioeconomic and environmental challenges across our region is to nurture entrepreneurs who are creating the solutions to these challenges through innovation.
+"A powerful way to address the socio-economic and environmental challenges across our region is to nurture entrepreneurs who are creating the solutions to these challenges through innovation.
 This is something Crescent Enterprises has always believed in, and has been pursuing for over two decades through our various platforms.
-Last year, the UAE ranked first in the region for venture capital investments with a record AED 4.3 billion of investments in startups, and this trend is on an upward trajectory.
-We are also witnessing a pivot towards businesses that align their financial goals with their environmental and social impact, and our combined venture builder intends to be at the forefront of these positive trends,” said Badr Jafar, CEO of Crescent Enterprises.
+Last year, the UAE ranked first in the region for venture capital investments with a record AED 4.3 billion of investments in startups, and this trend is on an upward trajectory,'' said Badr Jafar, CEO of Crescent Enterprises.

+''We are also witnessing a pivot towards businesses that align their financial goals with their environmental and social impact, and our combined venture builder intends to be at the forefront of these positive trends."

 In just under two years, hatch and boost created and scaled its own startups through a sector-agnostic model that focuses on solving the world's most pressing environmental and social challenges.
 With its unique focus on ESG, hatch & boost’s approach serves to fill gaps in early-stage startup development as well as de-risk early-stage investment into impact-driven startups by utilizing a shared pool of resources; ultimately lowering the startup capital cost and optimizing this capital through economies of scale.